-- Annual student evaluation of faculty/program survey - Visiting day, where students interview the applicants that will form the next CHP class - Diversity Committee in the PASS clinic.
+- Annual student evaluation of faculty/program survey - Visiting day, where students interview the applicants that will form the next CHP class

 Graduate student colleagues also organize and manage several groups with little dependence on faculty assistance.
 In fact, some of these groups represent student efforts in which faculty are participants.
 These groups include: